Should We Be Wary of the Upside Potential for the Canadian Dollar Against the Yen?

 - U.S. Second-Quarter GDP

-In yesterday’s U.S. currency trading, the Canadian dollar rose against the yen.
-The CAD/JPY pair climbed from 106.567 to 107.201, surging from the -2σ to the +2σ levels on the hourly Bollinger Bands.On the 4-hour chart, the price has moved from below the 200-day SMA to above it, while on the daily chart, it is currently fluctuating around the 107 yen level near the RSI 50.
-Although there was a slight pullback during today’s Asian session, the pair is attempting to rise again, so we should remain cautious of further upside momentum.
+In U.S. currency trading the previous day, the Canadian dollar rose against the yen.
+The CAD/JPY pair rose from 106.567 to 107.201.
+It surged from the -2σ to the +2σ levels on the hourly Bollinger Bands.On the 4-hour chart, the price has moved from below the 200 SMA to above it, while on the daily chart, it is currently fluctuating around the 107-yen level near the RSI 50 mark.
+Although there was a slight pullback during today’s Asian session, the pair is attempting to rise again, so traders should remain cautious of further upside momentum.

-European currencies fell, with the euro dropping against the U.S. dollar following the release yesterday of Germany’s September IFO Business Climate Index, which declined to 87.7 from 89.0 the previous month.The EUR/USD pair fell from 1.1818 to 1.1728.
+European currencies fell, with the euro dropping against the U.S. dollar following yesterday’s release of Germany’s September IFO Business Climate Index, which declined to 87.7 from 89.0 the previous month.The EUR/USD pair fell from 1.1818 to 1.1728.
 On the hourly chart, the price moved from above the 20-period moving average (MA) to below it.
-Similar price action was observed on the 4-hour chart, and on the daily chart, the price plummeted from just below the +2σ line of the Bollinger Bands to just below the 20-period MA.
+The 4-hour chart showed a similar price movement to the hourly chart, and on the daily chart, the price plummeted from just below the +2σ level of the Bollinger Bands to just below the 20-period MA.